CoffeeMan240/OpenRec-Deluxe/README.md

 If you love giving Openlabs "no monitary gain" via boosting, join their lying ass server.
 Link: https://discord.gg/openlabs

-If you want my original CoffeeVault, Want to play scuffed versions of 2019 and 2020, or want to atually have a good server that doesn't require boosting to test a free game, join rec noot.\n
+If you want my original CoffeeVault, Want to play scuffed versions of 2019 and 2020, or want to atually have a good server that doesn't require boosting to test a free game, join rec noot.

 Link: Request CoffeeMan#2926 for it due to Openlabs fucking hating me and wanting my server down.